marcelfoss/blog_vistal_posts/data_integrity.md

 * [6] [Gorka Ramirez.
 (2015) MD5: The broken algorithm.
 Retrieved on 11.
 April 2023](https://www.avira.com/en/blog/md5-the-broken-algorithm)
 * [7] [Preshing on Programming.
 (2011).
 Hash Collision Probabilities.
 Retrieved on 11.
 April 2023](https://preshing.com/20110504/hash-collision-probabilities/)
 * [8] [Marcel Peters.
 (11.04.2023).
 Source Code Github Gist.
 Retrieved on 11.
 April 2023](https://gist.github.com/marcelfoss/2ab51f3c3917296ebbbbce751d7b1cd5)

+_An earlier version of this post stated that MD5 and SHA1 had the same probability of collision which was corrected on 13/04/2023._